 Pocket Ionization Chamber, 1944.
-During January 1944, before the Hanford film dosimetry system was operational, pocket ionization chambers (PICs) were used for a few months to provide the dose of record (Wilson 1987).
+During January 1944, before the Hanford film dosimetry system was operational, PICs were used for a few months to provide the dose of record (Wilson 1987).
 PICs were issued to employees in duplicate (i.e., two to each worker) and exposures were recorded daily.
-PICs typically over-estimate the exposure from routine handling and environmental effects (Watson 1957) because of "false-positive" dose from routine handling and environmental effects and, as such, the lower of the two readings for each day was used to calculate the dose for comparison with the daily dose limits at that time.
-Following use as the earliest dosimeters, PICs have been used throughout the history of Hanford operations to provide administrative control of worker dose until the dosimeter being worn was processed and the dose calculated.
-It has been routine practice since at least the early 1950s to compare the doses measured with PICs and dosimeters and, for significant differences, to document the reason(s) for the discrepancy.
+PICs consist of an electrically charged chamber that indicates radiation exposure as the charge decreases.
+The decrease in charge occurs from radiation exposure (i.e., ionization) but may also occur from any cause that reduces charge such as humidity, physical impact, etc. As such, PICs typically over-estimate the exposure from routine handling and environmental effects (Watson 1957) As such, because of "false-positive" dose from routine handling and environmental effects, the lower of the two readings for each day was used to calculate the dose for comparison with the daily dose limits at that time.
+Following use as the earliest dosimeters, PICs have been used throughout the